Emanuele98/VOI_BLE_comms/CTU/README.md

     - ble_central_on_write_cccd
       - Handles both the writing process for the CRU alert characteristic and the cccd subscription (to enable notifications on CTU);
     - ble_central_on_subscribe
-      - Start the localization process
+      - read the first dynamic chr
-      - Switch on a pad and wait a reasonable amount of time to see the change in the rx side
-      - Read the Dynamic characteristic to know `Vrect`;
-    - ble_central_on_localization process  [as many as the number of pads]
+    - ble_central_on_control_enable
-      - Check if Vrect is above the treshold;
+      - only if the peer is an A-CTU, it checks the presence of the Control chr
-            - If yes, the position of CRU is known and we move on;
-            - If not, we try the same process with the next pad;
-      - With the previous read of Dynamic characteristic, which allows to check also the Alert one the CTU is able to write a valid CRU control characteristic;
     - ble_central_wpt_start
       - Creates a task and a semaphore and assigns them to the new peer;

     After all those steps, the peer is connected and registered for the WPT service.
-        - Keep reading the Dynamic chr (at least every 20ms) and check if any Alert is detected.
+        - Keep reading the Dynamic chr (at least every 20ms) and check if any Alert is detected (a field of dyn chr is filled with alert status).

+- **Localization process**

+      - If the peer is a CRY, the localization process starts (ble_central_on_localization function);
+      - Basically:
+            - Switch on a pad and wait a reasonable amount of time to see the change in the rx side;
+            - Read the Dynamic characteristic to know `Vrect`.
+Above the treshold?
+                - If yes, the position of CRU is known and we move on;
+                - If not, we try the same process with the next pad;
+      - Restrictions:
+            - Only one CRU can undergo the localization process per time to avoid misunderstandings;
+            - If position not found after a predefined amount of time, it disconnects to allow other CRU to try the process.

 - **Signal reception**